microsoft/FluidFramework/packages/dds/tree/docs/user-facing/array-merge-semantics.md

 then the move will still affect items A and B (and only these), thus yielding `[X, C, A, B]`.
 This is true no matter how the concurrent edits are ordered.

-If multiple users concurrently attempt to move the same item in a last-write-wins fashion.
+If multiple users concurrently attempt to move the same item, the conflict is resolved in a last-write-wins fashion.
 For example, if one user moves item B leftward to the start of array `[A, B, C]`, and some other user concurrently moves item B rightward to the end of the array, then the item will be affected by each successive move in sequencing order: